asdf93074/MangaDesk/README.md

 A desktop application for a better Manga viewing experience.
 Built in Node.js, React, Typescript, Vite.

+To get started, just clone the repo, navigate to its folder and do `npm i` and `npm start`.

 !["Mangadesk home page"](/docs/manga_desk_home_new.png "Mangadesk home page")

 # Folder Structure